boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 As soon as the merchant detects that the customer has called the `@custClose` entrypoint, `rev_lock` is read from the contract storage and checked to see if it corresponds to a known `rev_secret` where H(`rev_secret`) == `rev_lock`, using the hash function SHA3-256.
 If `rev_secret` is known, this means the customer is attempting to close on an outdated state and the merchant will call the `@merchDispute` entrypoint with:
 * [`bytes`:`rev_secret`]

-if `rev_secret` hashes to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.
+If `rev_secret` hashes to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.

 ## Unilateral Merchant Close
 As the merchant does not know the latest state of a payment channel, the merchant initiates a unilateral closure by effectively forcing the customer to close the channel within a timeout period.
 The length of the timeout period is determined by `self_delay` (the same as the timeout period for `@custClose`).

 The merchant can initiate closure by calling the `@expiry` entrypoint.
+Note that an operation calling the `@expiry` entrypoint will only be successful if the sender is `merch_addr`, as defined in the smart contract.

 As soon as the customer observes the `@expiry` entrypoint on the smart contract being called, they will prevent any payments on the channel from happening and call `@custClose` with the latest channel state and closing signature (as described in [Unilateral Customer Close](#unilateral-customer-close)).